Easy Overnight Oats

 Prep5 minutes

 As the weather warms and the summer months draw closer, my breakfast routine is one of the first things to change.
-I make the switch from hot coffee to iced, and I swap my warm bowl of oatmeal for a pre-packed jar of refreshingly creamy overnight oats.
+I make the switch from hot coffee to iced coffee, and I swap my warm bowl of oatmeal for a pre-packed jar of refreshingly creamy overnight oats.
 I highly suggest you do the same.

 Overnight oats are the easy, healthy breakfast you’ll always feel good about eating.
 They’re high in protein and fiber — which will keep you full throughout the morning — and they’re perfect for taking on the go.
 Here’s our foolproof formula for making the very best overnight oats every time.